How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Abstract

 \section{Abstract}

 Developers often build software on top of third-party libraries (Libs) to improve programmer productivity and software quality.
 The libraries may contain vulnerabilities exploitable by hackers to attack the applications (Apps) built on top of them.
-People refer to such attacks as \textbf{supply chain attacks}, the documented number of which has increased 742\% in 2022.
-People created tools to mitigate such attacks, by scanning the library dependencies of Apps, identifying the usage of vulnerable library versions, and suggesting secure alternatives to vulnerable dependencies.
-However, recent studies show that many developers do not trust the reports by these tools; they ask for code or evidence to demonstrate how library vulnerabilities lead to security exploits, in order to assess vulnerability severity and modification necessity.
+Such attacks are known as software \textbf{supply chain attacks}, the documented number of which has increased by 600\% since 2021.
+Researchers and developers created tools to mitigate such attacks, by scanning the library dependencies of Apps, identifying the usage of vulnerable library versions, and suggesting secure alternatives to vulnerable dependencies.
+However, recent studies show that many developers do not trust the reports by these tools; they need code or evidence to demonstrate how library vulnerabilities lead to security exploits, in order to assess vulnerability severity and modification necessity.
 Unfortunately, manually crafting demos of application-specific attacks is challenging and time-consuming, and there is insufficient tool support to automate that procedure.

-In this study, we used ChatGPT-4.0 to generate security tests, and to demonstrate how vulnerable library dependencies facilitate the supply chain attacks to given Apps.
-We explored various prompt styles/templates, and found that \tool generated tests for all \totalClient Apps, demonstrating \completeECount attacks successfully.
-It outperformed two state-of-the-art security test generators---TRANSFER and SIEGE---by generating a lot more tests and achieving more exploits. \tool worked better when prompts described more on the vulnerabilities, possible exploits, and code context.
+To help developers enhance software security, in this study, we systematically explored the usage of a large language model (LLM)---ChatGPT-4.0---to generate \textbf{security tests}, which unit tests demonstrate how vulnerable library dependencies facilitate the supply chain attacks to given \emph{Apps}.
+In our exploration, we defined prompt templates to take in the various vulnerability-relevant information we manually collected, and generated prompts from those templates to query \tool for security test generation.
+We found that \tool-generated tests demonstrated \completeECount evidence or proof of vulnerability for \totalVulClient Apps. \tse{To assess the consistency of test generation, we also evaluated another five state-of-the-art LLMs.
+All the models generated security tests for at least 17 cases that successfully demonstrate the vulnerabilities.} {We filed six reports for the newly revealed vulnerabilities \tse{in Apps}, and got four Common Vulnerability Entries (CVEs) assigned}.
+Our use of ChatGPT outperformed two state-of-the-art security test generators (TRANSFER and SIEGE), by generating a lot more tests and achieving more attacks.
 Our research will shed light on new research in security test generation.
-The generated tests will help developers create secure by design and secure by default software.